Kai Luke Brümmer

 Kai Luke Brümmer (also stylised as Brummer; born 17 February 1993) is a South African actor.
 He is known for his role as Nicholas van der Swart in the film Moffie (2019).
 The Guardian named him one of the best new-and-up-comers at the 76th Venice Film Festival.
+On television, he appeared in the Viaplay series Professionals (2020–2022) and the M-Net series Desert Rose (2022).

 Early life

-Brümmer was born in Johannesburg to parents Jacques and Natalie and grew up in Henley on Klip.
+Brümmer was born in Johannesburg to parents Jacques and Natalie, and grew up in Henley on Klip.
 He was introduced to acting by his mother, who was a drama teacher.

 He attended St John's College, Johannesburg.
-He went on to graduate in 2016 with a Bachelor of Arts in Theatre & Performance with a distinction in Acting from the University of Cape Town.
-He was briefly a ringmaster for the Boswell Wilkie Circus.
+He graduated in 2016 with a Bachelor of Arts in Theatre & Performance with a distinction in Acting from the University of Cape Town.

+Brümmer was briefly a ringmaster for the Boswell Wilkie Circus.